Confluent Hasse diagrams: Drawing Posets of Dimension Two

 In the third phase, we generate the segments of the confluent diagram.
 These segments correspond to direct dominance pairs of points from the first two phases.
 It is possible to find all dominance pairs in a set of $N$ points in time $O(N \log N + k)$~\cite{GutHarNur-Algs-89} where $k$ is the number of dominance pairs, but in our case \ifFull $N$ may be too large, so \fi this would only lead to an $O(n^2 \log n)$ time bound.
 Instead, we leverage the fact that the vertices are embedded in an $O(n) \times O(n)$ grid, and use the following $O(n^2+k)$ time method to generate dominance pairs using a stack-based algorithm related to Graham scan within each row.
-We prove later that the diagram is planar and therefore that the number of dominance pairs $k=O(n^2)$. \begin{enumerate} \item[3.]
-Initialize for each column $c$ a value $t_c$, the topmost element seen so far in column~$c$.
+We prove later that the diagram is planar and therefore that the number $k$ of dominance pairs is $O(n^2)$. \begin{enumerate} \item[3.]
+For each column $c$ we maintain a value $t_c$, the topmost element seen so far in column~$c$.
+Initialize each $t_c$ to \texttt{None}.

-Then, for each row $r$ from $1$ to $2n+1$: \begin{enumerate} \item Initialize an empty stack $S$. \item For each column $c$ from $1$ to $2n+1$: \begin{enumerate} \item If there is a vertex or junction $p$ at $(r,c)$, add an edge from every element of $S$ to $p$, add an edge from $t_c$ to $p$ (if $t_c$ is non-empty), and set $t_c$~to~$p$. \item If $t_c$ is non-empty, pop all items from $S$ whose row number is less than or equal to the row number of $t_c$, and push $t_c$ onto $S$. \end{enumerate} \end{enumerate} \end{enumerate}
+Then, for each row $r$ from $1$ to $2n+1$: \begin{enumerate} \item Initialize an empty stack $S$. \item For each column $c$ from $1$ to $2n+1$: \begin{enumerate} \item If there is a vertex or junction $p$ at $(r,c)$, add an edge from every element of $S$ to $p$, add an edge from $t_c$ to $p$ (if $t_c$ is is not \texttt{None}), and set $t_c$~to~$p$. \item If $t_c$ is is not \texttt{None}, pop all items from $S$ whose row number is less than or equal to the row number of $t_c$, and push $t_c$ onto $S$. \end{enumerate} \end{enumerate} \end{enumerate}

 Thus we have computed the coordinates of all elements, confluent junctions, and edges in the confluent diagram.
 When we render the drawing, we rotate it $45^\circ$ counterclockwise to make it upward confluent (Figure \ref{fig:algEx}).